Eitz Chaim Schools

 Eitz Chaim Schools (ישיבת עץ חיים) is a private, Orthodox Jewish elementary school in Toronto and Thornhill, Ontario, Canada.
 The school receives funding from the UJA Federation of Greater Toronto, primarily based on the amount of tuition subsidies provided.
-In addition to the regular Ontario curriculum, the school teaches various Jewish-related topics including Chumash, Mishna, Gemara, and Dinim.
+In addition to the regular Ontario curriculum, the school teaches various Jewish-related topics including Chumash, Mishna, and Dinim.
 Some Hebrew language and Navi, is also taught, particularly with the girls.